Skip to content

 Diving Into Demographics & Psychographics

-We’ve covered how vital direct feedback is—now let's dish out some detective work on demographics and psychographics too.
-The former covers age brackets while the latter gets cosy with lifestyle choices—that sort of thing adds colour to our character sketches making them as real as reality TV stars (without drama).
+We’ve covered how vital direct feedback is—now let's do some detective work on demographics and psychographics, too.
+The former covers age brackets, while the latter gets cosy with lifestyle choices.
+That sort of thing adds colour to our character sketches, making them as real as reality TV stars (without drama).

-• Psychographic profiles delve deeper into beliefs values hobbies—these nuances can guide product development toward something truly resonant.
+• Psychographic profiles delve deeper into beliefs, values, and hobbies—these nuances can guide product development toward something truly resonant.

-Hanover Research showed us, that 94% of businesses witnessed new products and services blossom when they matched them against refined customer needs drawn from journey maps.
+Hanover Research showed us that 94% of businesses witnessed new products and services blossom when they matched them against refined customer needs to be drawn from journey maps.
 So why stop at basic biographical info?
 Mix in media habits and check social media engagement to see what platforms potential buyers frequent most—you might find surprising hotspots ripe for targeted marketing campaigns.

 Key Takeaway: